meetoseh/frontend-dev/README.md

 ```

 To fix this, we need to actually register the domain, prove to Google we own
-teh domain, _actually put something on the domain_, and finally it should
+the domain, _actually put something on the domain_, and finally it should
 allow requests through.

 This contains the contents of the domain, which is just a basic html file to